With spring training looming, players’ union likely to reject MLB’s pitch for a delay

-With roughly two weeks until spring training camps are scheduled to open, MLB was awaiting a response Monday from the MLB Players Association on a proposal the league submitted over the weekend, calling for a one-month delay to spring training, a 154-game regular season (with players paid for 162), a designated hitter in both leagues and an expanded postseason wrapping up in the first week of November.
+With roughly two weeks until spring training camps are scheduled to open, MLB was awaiting a response Monday from the MLB Players Association on a proposal MLB submitted over the weekend, calling for a one-month delay to spring training, a 154-game regular season (with players paid for 162), a designated hitter in both leagues and an expanded postseason wrapping up in the first week of November.

-The league’s proposal was based largely on the recommendations of health officials and a belief that a delay — amid current, nationwide infection rates that dwarf those of last summer and fall — is the sport’s best hope for a successful season that includes in-person fans in greater numbers.
+MLB’s proposal was based largely on the recommendations of health officials and a belief that a delay — amid current, nationwide infection rates that dwarf those of last summer and fall — is the sport’s best hope for a successful season that includes in-person fans in greater numbers.

-People familiar with the discussions expected the union to shoot down the league’s proposal, perhaps as soon as Monday, though it remained unclear whether the union’s response would include a counterproposal, or simply an outright rejection of MLB’s pitch.
+People familiar with the discussions expected the union to shoot down the proposal, perhaps as soon as Monday, though it remained unclear whether the union’s response would include a counterproposal or simply an outright rejection of MLB’s pitch.

 Barry Svrluga: Sports during a pandemic seemed like a terrible idea, but they have been worth the risk